Online shopping bonus categories can be one the most lucrative if you use them right.

 Cards that offer an online shopping bonus category

-A few cards offer bonus points or cash back on online shopping, including the Bank of America Cash Rewards card and Uber Visa.
+A few cards offer bonus points or cash back on online shopping, including the Bank of America Cash Rewards card.

 Bank of America® Cash Rewards credit card